kvmanohar22/maze-rl/README.md

 ## Samples

 **[WIP]**

 Currently `value iteration` is implemented.

-Target has a positive reward of `10` and obstacles with a reward of `-10` and `-3`.
-Initial policy is random.
+- Agent can take four actions i.e, move `up`, `right`, `left` or `down`.
+Once the agent takes an action `a`, it has a `0.7` probability of ending up in the state where the action leads to and a `0.1` probability of ending up in any other three adjacent states.
+By bumping into the walls, the agent recieves an immediate reward of `-1` and a reward of `zero` for all other transitions.

+- Values at the lower bottom of each grid display `v(s)` and the arrows from each grid show the greedy policy.

+- Obstacles are at `(4, 3)` and `(7, 3)` with negative reward of `-5` and `-10` respectively.
+Target is at `(7, 8)`

+- Agent gets a reward of `-5` or `-10` once the agent leaves these states.
+Once the agent reaches the target, it doesn't move anywhere and hence constant `v(s)` for the target state.

 - Initial random policy: